 Top Pick: Marine Metal Super Saver 12-volt Aeration Kit

-Definitely the best-reviewed cooler aerator kit out there, and at under 50 bucks it’s a great value buy.
+Definitely the best-reviewed cooler aerator kit out there, and at this price-point, it’s a great value buy.

 The powerful 500 GPH pump produces 99.5% saturation of dissolved oxygen, which will keep up to hundreds of baits alive and frisky even in super large 150-quart coolers.